sanjaykr5/Distracted-Driver/README.md

 This repository contains training of res-net 50 on Distracted Driver.
 The dataset is taken from a [kaggle competition](https://www.kaggle.com/c/state-farm-distracted-driver-detection/data).

+** The code is in training.ipynb.

-* To run the jupyter notebook download the dataset from kaggle and extract it in the current directory.
+** To run the jupyter notebook download the dataset from kaggle and extract it in the current directory.

-** __The submission obtained a public score of 0.46098 rank around (top 20 %)__
+*** __The submission obtained a public score of 0.46098 rank around (top 20 %)__

 ## Dataset Overview